 Treatment is more effective for rheumatoid arthritis the earlier you start, so you should see your GP as soon as you have symptoms.

 If your doctor thinks you have rheumatoid arthritis, they'll recommend a blood test and refer you to a rheumatologist (a doctor who specialises in diagnosing and treating arthritis).
 The blood test will check for several different proteins that can indicate rheumatoid arthritis.
 These include rheumatoid factor, which is found in about half of people with rheumatoid arthritis.

 To identify the type of arthritis and monitor how the disease progresses over time, your rheumatologist may also take images of your joints, such as:

 It's not known what causes the autoimmune response in rheumatoid arthritis, but it may be linked to:

 There's no cure for rheumatoid arthritis.
 However, it's possible to lessen the impact it has on your everyday quality of life.

 Medications reduce inflammation and slow disease progression.
 These include:

 Your rheumatologist or doctor will monitor your condition over time and make any necessary changes to your prescription.

 A physiotherapist will advise you about any exercises you can do to ease symptoms and strengthen muscles.

 If your joints are badly damaged, you may need surgery to restore mobility.
-This can include operations to reduce inflammation or pressure on nerves or tendons, or joint replacement in severe cases.
+This can include operations to reduce inflammation or pressure on nerves or tendons, a hip replacement, or a joint replacement in severe cases.